What is the Annual Allowance?

-It’s currently set at £1.073 million (from April 2021) if your savings from all your pension plans (but not the State Pension) add up to more than that amount, you could be subject to an additional tax charge.
+In the 2021 Budget, the Chancellor announced that the Lifetime Allowance will remain at £1.073 million until 2026.
+If your savings from all your pension plans (but not the State Pension) add up to more than that amount, you could be subject to an additional tax charge.

 Each time you take money out of a pension scheme (and that can be a lump sum or a regular payment), the amount of the money you’re taking is compared against your remaining Lifetime Allowance.
 If you take more than £1.073 million, there will be additional tax to pay on the excess.

 You’ll receive a statement from the Plan telling you how much tax you owe if you go over the Lifetime Allowance and the tax will come out of your retirement savings before you start getting your pension.

 The rate of tax you pay on your retirement savings above your Lifetime Allowance depends on how the money is paid to you: